NCIP/nci-value-set-editor/README.md

 *	Export the value set definition to a file in LexGrid XML format.
 Such files can be reviewed and published through the terminology server

-nci-value-set-editor is developed in Java and requires Apache Ant for building.
+NCI EVS Value Set Editor is developed in Java and requires Apache Ant for building.

-nci-value-set-editor is distributed under the BSD 3-Clause License.
+NCI EVS Value Set Editor is distributed under the BSD 3-Clause License.
 Please see the NOTICE and LICENSE files for details.

-You will find more details about nci-value-set-editor in the following links:
+You will find more details about NCI EVS Value Set Editor in the following links:

  * [Code Repository] (https://github.com/NCIP/nci-value-set-editor)
  * [Issue Tracker] (https://tracker.nci.nih.gov/browse/NCIVSA)

-Please join us in further developing and improving nci-value-set-editor.
+Please join us in further developing and improving NCI EVS Value Set Editor.